 I think before going deeper into how PayPal Standard adds value to the store, it is a good idea to go over some of the popular PayPal extensions.
 Note that the following list reflects my opinion.
 If I have missed out on your favorite extension, do mention it in the comments.

-Popular PayPal Extensions
+Popular PayPal WooCommerce Plugins/Extensions

 - WooCommerce PayPal Powered by Braintree Payment Gateway

 - WooCommerce PayPal Checkout Payment Gateway